studersi/test-4/tutorial-7/README.md

 Unfortunately, the support for regular expressions is not universal.
 For example, the *OR* functionality, expressed with a pipe character, is not implemented.
 In practice, you will have to try it out and see for yourself.

 So these are startup rule exclusions.
 Excluding a rule in this manner is simple and readable, but it is also a drastic step which we will not use in a production setup very often.
 Because, if our issues with the rule 920300 are limited to a single legitimate agent checking the availability of our service by requesting the index page, we can limit the exclusion to this individual request.
 This is no longer a startup time rule exclusion, but a runtime exclusion which is being applied on certain conditions.
 Runtime exclusions leverage the *SecRule* directive combined with a special action executing the rule exclusion.
 This depends on the SecRule statement running before the rule in question is applied.
-That's why runtime rule exclusions have to be placed before the Core Rules include statement, where we also reserved a space for this type of exclusion rule:
+That's why runtime rule exclusions have to be placed before the Core Rule Set include statement, where we also reserved a space for this type of exclusion rule:

 ```bash
 # === ModSec Core Rules: Runtime Exclusion Rules (ids: 10000-49999)